Fleeing for Safety

 Staff connect refugees to suitable jobs and offer English language classes, employment services, and interview preparation skills.
 Refugees bring a variety of skills and experience to the work force and employers value their strong work ethic and enthusiasm.

-The Church plays a critical role in helping refugees adjust to life in America.
+The Church and community play a critical role in helping refugees adjust to life in America.
 Whether exploring neighborhoods together or building friendships—and English skills—over mugs of tea, volunteers accompany refugees as they settle into their new lives.

 Volunteers often discover they receive much more than they give.